 What is a fill dish?

 The fill dish is located on the outside of your unit so that you can easily add water to your tank without the need of opening a compartment or climbing under your unit.
+The fills dish also includes a small vent that allows you to connect your water tank vent to the outside of the unit, if your tank overflows it will overflow outside your unit.
 You can find the fill dishes in the Plumbing Category.

 For adding water to the Fresh / Gray Water Tank you need a Gravity Fill Dish, the hose rests in the port it does not screw onto the port this allows you to place a garden hose into the Gravity Fill Dish port without making a sealed connection so the supply is not pressurized.

 For using water directly from a garden hose you need a City Fill Dish, the hose makes a sealed connection and the water supply is pressurized.
 The water supply bypasses your water tank and water pump hooking directly to your water heater and sink.
 Units that have metal water tanks can use city fill dishes because the metal tank can withstand the pressure, Class A Customs water tanks can not withstand pressure so can not be plumbed in such method.